 We awoke early this morning to an absolutely perfect day.
 No wind.
 Helpful tide.
 Our new friend Isaiah (aka Big Daddy) saw us off at 6:33 as we headed off to Colonial Beach.
-There is a good argument for the notion that our Loop actually started weeks ago in Deltaville.
-After all, we will pass Deltaville next spring well before we get back to Washington.
+There’s a good argument for the notion that our Loop actually started weeks ago in Deltaville.
+After all, we’ll pass Deltaville next spring well before we get back to Washington.
 We sort of used this theory to claim “In Progress” status at the Rendevous.
 In Looper parlance one completes America’s Great Loop by “crossing the wake” left behind at the start.
-We will cross our wake when we return to D.C. next spring.
+We’ll cross our wake when we return to D.C. next spring.
 (This is subject to modification, of course.
 If we drown in Deltaville next year, the girls technically can claim that we finished.)

 The girls got up just long enough to see us pull away and the boys got up just long enough for a shore visit, then they all slept half the way to Colonial Beach.
 They missed the best cruising we have done.
 The debris slowly dispersed as we moved south.
 The water almost was skiable.
 With the early ebb tide we made nearly 10 knots for the first couple of hours.
 The fog rolled in and out on little cat feet but caused no concern even though our grasp of the COLREGS sections on lights, sounds, and day shapes for fog was even foggier.